shabeer-syed/acesinehrs/_pages/starterguide.md

 # Code lists
 We provide mapped codes for each ACE indicator stored in [code lists](/domains/).
 Each data source will have different coding systems.
 The current ACEs indicators include ICD-9/10 codes (hospital/death records), Read codes, SNOMED-CT codes, medcodes, prodcodes, gemscripts (general practice), and codes for obtaining continuous data or coded information from speciality fields in CPRD GOLD, HES-APC, HES-A&E and HES-OP.

-We have converted several original codes so the codelists contains one column of research ready codes which ensures  efficieint intergration of information from multiple coding systems without accidental de-duplication.
+We have converted several original codes so the code lists contains one column of research ready codes which ensures efficient integration of information from multiple coding systems without accidental de-duplication.
 See code list dictionary for more information.

 ## Code list dictionary